ift-gftc/doc.gftc/source/wild-events/xml-mappings.md

 description: These are ECPIS XML Mappings from GDST KDEs to the exact XPath in the EPCIS Event XML.
 ---

- These XPaths start from the base of the `<ObjectEvent>`, `<TransformationEvent>`, and `<AggregateEvent>` XML elements.
+ These XPaths start from the base of the `<ObjectEvent>`, `<TransformationEvent>`, and `<AggregationEvent>` XML elements.
 If the EPCIX XML XPath mapping states that this is looked up using the Static Master Data, then the XPath is based on the root `<EPCISMasterData>` element.

  ## Notes